Rohitha Bogollagama: Political career

 Bogollagama switched political allegiance on 18 November 2004, siding with the United People's Freedom Alliance; the President swore him in as the Cabinet Minister of Advanced Technology and National Enterprise Development on the same day.

 He became the Minister of Enterprise and Development on 23 November 2005.
 As Minister, he argued in favour of returning Sri Lanka to GMT +05:30 time, which was the official time before 1996.
 He represented the government of Sri Lanka at two rounds of peace talks with the LTTE at Geneva in 2006.

-He was defeated in the General Elections held on 8 April 2010, losing his seat in parliament and was not reappointed the cabinet.
+He was defeated in the general election held on 8 April 2010, losing his seat in parliament and was not reappointed to cabinet.